beNative/docforge/FUNCTIONAL_MANUAL.md

     - **Copy:** Copy the document's content to the clipboard.
     - **Refine with AI:** Send the document's content to your configured LLM to get an improved version (only for Markdown and plaintext files).
     - **Delete:** Delete the current document.
 A confirmation is required, where pressing `Enter` will confirm the action.

+#### PDF Documents

+Import PDFs by dragging `.pdf` files from your operating system into the sidebar, using the "Import" options in context menus, or converting clipboard data through **New from Clipboard** when it contains PDF bytes or data URLs.
+Opening a PDF switches the editor to **Preview Only** mode automatically so you can focus on the embedded viewer.
+The preview displays the document in an inline reader with Chromium's native toolbar (page navigation, zoom, and print controls) and honors keyboard shortcuts exposed by the viewer.
+DocForge synchronizes the viewer with the global preview zoom so the zoom buttons, scroll wheel shortcuts, and reset commands behave consistently across file types.
+Because PDFs are stored as binary data, editing is disabled by default; switching to the editor view will show the raw payload, and changing it can corrupt the file.

+#### Image Documents

+PNG, JPEG, GIF, BMP, WEBP, and SVG assets are detected when you import them from disk, drop them into the sidebar, or pipe image data through **New from Clipboard**.
+Image documents also open directly in **Preview Only** mode.
+The preview uses DocForge's zoom and pan surface so you can scroll, drag to reposition, double-click to zoom, or press the on-screen controls to reset the view.
+Image metadata—such as pixel dimensions and MIME type—appears in the status bar while the preview is active, and the renderer clamps the image inside the workspace with padding so large assets remain manageable.
+Editing the underlying binary/text data is optional but discouraged unless you are intentionally replacing the encoded image contents.

 #### Python Execution Panel